-Limited companies in Thailand are governed by the Civil and Commercial Code (hereafter “CCC”) which provides broad and flexible principles allowing shareholders to agree on the principle of freedom of contract.
+Limited companies established in Thailand, even though they are foreign owned companies, are governed by the Civil and Commercial Code (CCC).
+The CCC provides broad and flexible room in allowing shareholders to agree on management matters based on the principle of freedom of contract.

 II.
 Minority shareholders’ rights

 Given their small stake, minority shareholders usually have no control over the company, but are entitled to several “fundamental rights” which give them some tools to protect their investment.

 To exercise such rights, shareholders must be registered as a shareholder and must have paid at least 25% of the shares’ par value.
 The official evidence proving the ownership of share(s) is the records in the company’s shareholder book and the share certificate, which must be issued by the company to every shareholder.

 The significant organs of a Thai private limited company are the board of directors and the shareholders.
 The board, authorised through the shareholders resolutions, is empowered to represent the company in dealing with third parties and carries out the company management.